BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/gh-pages.md

 $ git rm -rf .
 ```

-Then create `index.md`, commit and push.
+You will then need to copy `_includes/head.html`, `_layouts/default.html` and `assets/css/style.scss` from the main [BHPToolkit website repository](https://github.com/BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io).
+Next create `index.md`, commit and push.
 Each `.md` file should contain the following at the start:

 ```
 ---